 Our Stockbroker Fraud Attorneys Can Help You Learn the Truth

 It can be difficult to tell whether your stockbroker has been engaging in misconduct in your accounts.
 Hopefully, by keeping a close eye on your accounts and transactions, you’ll be able to prevent losses caused by stockbroker fraud.
 However, if you notice any of the following happening in your accounts, there is a strong possibility you have been or are being defrauded:

 - Large losses or gains when you asked for little risk in an investment

 - Transactions you don’t understand

 - Low or no returns when similar investments have yielded high returns or gains

-- Seeing an overall decline in your gains
+- An overall decline in the value of your account

 - Dramatic changes in the composition of your investment portfolio